 The boundaries between personal and business activity are already starting to blur with the emergence of the sharing economy.

 This highlights some issues for the sharing economy.
 How do these organisations fit into the social and economic structures of government?
 How do these sharing economy organisations, which are often loose networks of individuals, comply with things like health and safety standards, insurance, and contribution to taxation systems?
+And what happens if Uber or AirBnB drive all of the other cars and housing out of the system?
+What havoc will they play?
+We need to think about this rather than accept it as a given.

 Over many years western society has created a safer lifestyle for people by regulating certain industries to protect health and wellbeing.
 And, while some might argue that the nanny-state has gone too far, when disaster strikes the populace often seek regulation for their protection.
 This is why fire codes have made modern buildings so safe in comparison to the past.